Lassonde-JPF/jpf-ctl/README.md

 ### jpf-logic

-1. Clone jpf-ctl using Git: go the directory where you want to put jpf-ctl and issue the following command.
+1. Clone jpf-ctl using Git: go the directory where you want to put jpf-ctl (for example, the directory jpf mentioned above) and issue the following command.

 ```
 > git clone https://github.com/Lassonde-JPF/jpf-ctl.git